 Right Pinky Finger

 In addition to some of the same meanings as a ring worn on the left pinky, a right pinky ring can also indicate professional status.
 In some professions, particularly engineering and ecology, a pinky ring is a symbol of graduating with a degree in that field.
-Graduates wear this ring on on the dominant hand, which for about 90% of people, means the right pinky finger.
+Graduates wear this ring on the dominant hand, which for about 90 percent of people, means the right pinky finger.
 Professional rings are typically simple bands made of iron, silver, stainless steel, or another metal.